How to Make Sea Glass Bottles for a Coastal Tablescape

 This bottle with the pretty “sculpture” inside was one of my favorites.

 TIP: Be sure to use spray paint outside.
 I like the garage because I can open the garage door for ventilation, but it is somewhat sheltered from the wind.
-You definitely don’t want to spray paint if it is too windy and dust is blowing.
+You don’t want to spray paint if it is too windy and the dust is blowing.

 My bad – I forgot to take pictures during the making of the DIY sea glass bottles!